bobbyluig/bobbyluig.github.io/_posts/2024-11-17-flying-with-the-wind/2024-11-17-flying-with-the-wind.md

 A simplified `step` function is shown above.
 Like Badgwell's implementation, we handle cases where the balloon is on the ground after a step by zeroing the velocity.
 This does not affect takeoff since the balloon should only ever be on the ground after a step if it is already on the ground with no vertical velocity or it is descending.
 In the derivative, we also prevent horizontal wind velocity from affecting the balloon if it is on the ground so that there is no horizontal movement unless the balloon is in the air.

 Badgwell's derivation uses a dimensionless model.
-However, we do want to recover the dimensions in all of our simulation outputs.
+However, we want to recover the dimensions in all of our simulation outputs.
 In the full implementation, the `Balloon` class interacts with the outside world in SI units, but stores its internal state in dimensionless values to simplify derivative calculations.
 The dimensioned wind field is passed in to a `Balloon` instance, and its outputs are scaled appropriately in the derivative.

 ### Controller

 The balloon is controlled by the fuel and vent valve positions.
-Each be independently set to a percentage value and is assumed to be fixed in a given time step.
+Each of them can be independently set to a percentage value and is assumed to be fixed in a given time step.
 We generalize the controller as a function that takes in the current observable state of the balloon and outputs the valve positions that should be applied before the next simulation step.

 ```python
 class FixedController: